paroguha/capstone-1/README.md

 continuous flow of data coming into our system and hence there is no particular need to adjust to changing data rapidly, and the data is small enough to fit in memory.

-Deliverables: I plan to write a code (and a corresponding slide deck) that builds the model to predict the stock price returns for the Russell 3000 and the significance of different independent variables in the movement of stock price returns, given the training data.
+Deliverables: I plan to commit the code (and a corresponding slide deck) that builds the model to predict the stock price returns for the Russell 3000 and the significance of different independent variables in the movement of stock price returns, given the training data.